nubificus/vaccel/CONTRIBUTING.md

 ### C/C++ code style

-`vAccelRT` code is formatted using `clang-format` with custom rules based on the Linux Kernel/K&R style.
+`vAccel` code is formatted using `clang-format` with custom rules based on the Linux Kernel/K&R style.
 Contributors can automatically apply formatting rules using the ninja target `clang-format` generated my meson.
 When Pull Request checks are run, an automated review with a patch containing any additional format changes required will be generated.
 For a Pull Request to be valid, format checks must not fail.

 ## Static code analysis

-`vAccelRT` includes `clang-tidy` configs to validate it's codebase.
+`vAccel` includes `clang-tidy` configs to validate it's codebase.
 Contributors can run checks using the ninja target `clang-tidy` generated my meson.
 Please address all errors and as much warnings as possible for the PR to be eligible for approval.
 Additionally, `cppcheck` checks triggered by the Pull Request actions must be successful.

 ## Contact